(The following true story occurred about two years after my house fire incident recounted in “Dogs Can’t Talk”.)

 Holding hands meant somethin’, baby.”John Mellencamp, from “Cherry Bomb”

 Have you ever been introduced to someone, but being a little shy (and a lot self-conscious), you immediately forget his or her name?
 I didn’t want this to be a fleeting romantic moment, so when the public skating hour concluded, we drifted over to the boards together, and I said …

 “Sorry, but would you tell me your name again?
 I didn’t really catch it the first time.”

 “Oh … Mira Radatovic.
-Um, would you mind writing that down for me?”
+Um, could you write that down for me?”

 And so, our magical skate was quickly coming to an end.
-Thinking we had nothing more to say, and negligently missing the opportunity to ask if I could see her again, Mira and I went our separate ways.
-Even today my tendency is to get caught in the moment, often falling short planning the immediate future.
+At a loss for words, and negligently missing the opportunity to ask if I could see her again, Mira and I went our separate ways.
+Even today my tendency is to get caught in the moment, falling short planning the immediate future.

 Unlacing my skates alone on the wooden bench, and just remembering I’d come with a friend, I scanned the perimeter of the arena for my buddy.
 Nowhere in sight.
 Distracted by the fairer sex, I had totally ignored him.

 Leaving the building (and in spite of tired ankles), I ran the almost quarter mile home — my heart pounding as much from the emotional experience as from the exercise.

 After supper, Mira dominated my thoughts.
 My head told me (and my parents reminded me) I had homework, but my heart was winning the debate.
 Some guys might just move on, chalking up the encounter as an invigorating but isolated experience, but girl-crazy guys just can’t leave it at that.

 My plan was to call her on the phone so I could then concentrate on my school work.
 But first, I needed to muster some courage.